zephyrproject-rtos/zephyr/doc/collaboration/documentation/documentation.rst

 :ref:`detailed`

-Offers specific examples of all guidelines included in the :ref:`basic`.
+Offers specific examples of all guidelines included in the :ref:`basic_writing`.
 Additionally, it contains the guidelines for module-based writing.

 :ref:`language`